 As a fan of the games, this kind of half-hearted cynical half-baked crap that Hoods presented, appalls me.

 of a damn to satisfy the fans who clamored for its existence.
-What do I mean by that?
-Well, Let's find out, shall we?
+Let's expand on this one.

-For all my bitching about this series, at least the music staff realized how important this project was.
+So, as established, this show is a dumpster fire.
+Yet, for all my bitching about this series, at least the music staff realized how important this project was.
 Not only did we get great remixes of the original tracks, but they even cover different music genres!
 Hell, since certain characters and confrontations only got their own theme in the third game (which came out only a few months before the anime did), those themes were incorporated to the great library of music in this anime.
-Plus, the OP and ED were both great.
-Just what we`d expect from this franchise.
-The dub, while not AS good as ANY of the games, it's still pretty decent.
+Plus, the OP and ED were both great; just what we'd expect from this franchise.
+The dub, while not as good as any of the games, it's still pretty decent.
 Sure some characters like Nu-13 and Taokaka went in less than stellar directions, but the ADR Director, Patrick Seitz, who voices Ragna no less, managed to at least salvage some of the dialogue.
-Some of the other performances were also pretty good as well, even if not all characters were given the same good direction as in the games, despite having the same voice actors as the third game, which also got DUBBED before this.
+Some of the other performances were also pretty good as well, even if not all characters were given the same good direction as in the games, despite having the same voice actors as the third game, which also got dubbed before this.
 Plus, this anime's awful adaptation of the character designs doesn't really let them lend well towards English voices.
 Well, the sound`s good, and that’s something I suppose.

 Despite the great music, and decent dub, I still heavily disliked this anime, to put it lightly.
 The 1st and 11th episodes pissed me off to Haruhi Season 2 levels, and most of the episodes, barring episode 8, weren't very entertaining either.
 The horrid fights don't help much either.
 It was a borderline depressing experience of pain and fury, and barring one episode, each episode made me feel that way, and boy do I never wanna come back.